 For graduate students funded as TAs/RAs/GAs, tuition coverage for PFF/P courses is included as part of a full-time enrollment package.
-Tuition coverage for PFF/P courses is also included for TAs who are post-Qualifying Exam (enrolled in 767), with approval of the Graduate School's funding office.
+Tuition coverage for PFF/P courses may also be available for funded students who are post-Qualifying Exam (enrolled in 767), with approval from their program and The Graduate School's funding office.
 Questions?
-Contact Dr. Morris Grubbs at morris.grubbs@uky.edu.
+Contact gsas@email.uky.edu.